Des Moines Water Quality at a Glance

 Does Des Moines have lead service lines?

-What is Des Moines doing about PFAS?
+What is Des Moines doing about PFAS in 2026?

 Contaminants of Concern